M4rvelous/firstRepository/README.md

 # firstRepository

-Test
-A repository where I store small simple exercises
+A repository where I store small simple exercises and small applicatitions.